-When you make any changes to your site such as adding a new plugin or modify the theme/CSS, it’s a good idea to delete the cache so your visitors get the latest version of your site loaded.
+When you make any changes to your site such as adding a new plugin or modifying the theme/CSS, it’s a good idea to delete the cache so your visitors get the latest version of your site loaded.

 Step 7 – Analyse your site again.
 Like what?

-Hopefully the changes you have now made will have improved your WordPress performance speed.
+Hopefully, the changes you have now made will have improved your WordPress performance speed.

 If the results are still not in the green, then look at the individual elements.